 2014 & the 13 in Thirteen HM challenge

-In 2014 I began my 2nd challenge this time the aim was to complete 1 half marathon a month over 13 months starting in January 2014, the aim was also to break sub 90 for the half marathon (I achieved this back in October 2014).
+In 2014 I began my second challenge this time the aim was to complete 1 half marathon a month over 13 months starting in January 2014, the aim was also to break sub 90 minutes for the half marathon (I achieved this back in October 2014).
 You can read about the second challenge by clicking here.

-My weakness is my fondness for racing and being told I race too much, if you include parkruns I raced every week in 2014.
+Also I switched running clubs at the start of 2014.My weakness is my fondness for racing and being told I race too much, if you include parkruns I raced every week in 2014.
 My goals when I started running was to break 20 minutes for 5km, sub 40 for 10km and sub 90 for half marathon, I managed to achieve all 3 in 2014.

 In November 2015, I won my first race at the Power Surge 10k near Retford, also setting a course record at the same time, the previous week I got my first podium by finishing 3rd at the Holmfirth 10k.
 I won a second race in December by winning the Barnsley Hospice Santa Dash to round off a very successful year.

 2017 my 5 year anniversary

 9th Feb 2017 was my 4 year anniversary since starting my journey from 20 stone to the athlete I am today.
 The year started with a bang with 5 races in January, resulting in one win, two second places and 4 new personal bests.
-I lowered my half marathon time down to 77:26 and broke 10 minutes for 3000m.

 However it was a up and down year.
 Learning for the first time what happens when you over train and suffer burnout.
 I also had my first ever DNF at the Manchester marathon due to this (and illness).
 In 2017 I never really got it together on the road, it was always one step forward, two steps back.